CZ-NIC/fred-docs/Glossary.rst

       <https://www.nic.cz/whois/block-object/?language=en>`_

    Registrable object
-      A data object managed by the Registry that can be registered and modified by registrars.
+      A data object stored in the Registry that can be registered and modified by registrars.
 There are four types: domains, contacts, nssets, and keysets.

       They are also called *managed objects* in the EPP.